Localized continuation criterion, improved local existence and uniqueness for the Euler-Poisson system in a bounded domain: continuation criteria of Problem

-\underline{Step $2$:} Now let us turn to control $\int^{T_\star}_0 \|W_{jk}(t)\|_{ L^\infty( \Omega(t))} dt$.
-The idea of this proof is under the situation of Theorem \ref{t:conpri1}, we try to use Lemma \ref{t:FSY2} to control $\|w^i\|_{W^{1,\infty}}$ in terms of $\|\Theta\|_{\Li}$ and $\|\Omega_{jk}\|_{\Li}$.
-However, there are \textit{two difficulties} obstructing this idea.
-In order to use Lemma \ref{t:FSY2}, the first difficulty is the boundary in this theorem does not have to be $C^{2,\beta}$ as Lemma \ref{t:FSY2} requires; the second one is the orthogonal condition of the boundary limiting velocity $w^i\delta_{ij} n^j=0$ is not always true in this theorem.
+In order to use Lemma \ref{t:FSY2}, recalling that Lemma \ref{t:FSY2} requires $\Omega(t)$ is a bounded, simply connected domain of class $C^{2,\beta}$ for $\beta \in(0,1)$, the \textit{first difficulty} is the boundary in this theorem is of $C^2$ class instead of $C^{2,\beta}$ as Lemma \ref{t:FSY2} requires.
+This \textit{lower regularity of the boundary} leads to the first difficulty; On the other hand, recalling that Lemma \ref{t:FSY2} requires $\mathbf{v}(t,\cdot):=(v^i(t,\cdot))\in H^3(\Omega(t),\Rbb^3)$ is a vector field and $v^i\delta_{ij} n^j=0$ on $\del{}\Omega(t)$ and $n^j$ is the unit outward normal at $\bx\in\del{}\Omega(t)$, but in this theorem, the velocity $v^i$ may be not orthogonal to the unit outward normal at $\bx\in\del{}\Omega(t)$.
+Thus the \textit{second difficulty} is the orthogonal condition of the boundary limiting velocity $v^i\delta_{ij} n^j=0$ is not always true in this theorem.
 It is clear both of these difficulties come from the boundary.

-To overcome these, our idea is, near the boundary, we select a smooth surface ($C^\infty$-approximation lemma of boundary \ref{t:Cinfapx} ensures this) and decompose the velocity field to two parts around this $C^\infty$ surface, one of these part is ``tangent'' to the $C^\infty$ surface on it, then analyze these two parts respectively.
+Our idea to overcome these two difficulties and use the FSY inequality is: we first select a smooth surface (the $C^\infty$-approximation lemma of boundary \ref{t:Cinfapx} ensures this) near the boundary $\del{}\Omega(t)$, then decompose the velocity field into two parts around this $C^\infty$ surface, one of these parts is ``tangent'' to the $C^\infty$ surface on it and the other orthogonal to it, then analyze these two parts respectively.
+This decomposition of the velocity field will overcome the second difficulty.